AngleProtocol/angle-docs/new-module/vaults/README.md

 To make sure the protocol doesn't accumulate bad debt, the protocol needs to enforce a minimum amount of agEUR to be borrowed.
 This is required to make sure that each position has enough debt so that it's always worth to liquidate it.

-It's important to keep in mind that these debt-based models similar to Maker rely heavily on liquidations to remain robust and collateralized.
+It's important to keep in mind that these debt-based models similar to Maker rely heavily on [liquidations](/new-module/vaults/liquidations.md) to remain robust and collateralized.
 If the amounts to liquidate are too small, the profit made by liquidators could be too low so that it doesn't even cover gas cost, and is not profitable anymore.
 In that case, the protocol would be left holding under-collateralized positions.

+## Next

+The next sections will dive in more details into some aspects of the vaults, such as fees, liquidations, the whitelisting of specific addresses, and token reactors.